jmdimmick/jmdimmick/README.md

 ### Hi there 👋

-I am a feral programmer teaching myself web technologies little by little every day.
+I am a feral programmer learning new web technologies every day.

-I enjoy highly creative coding projects and work in the industry as an IT Business Analyst.
+I enjoy highly creative coding projects in my free time and work in the industry as an IT Automation Developer.

+## Recent Work

+I have worked recently as a backend programmer developing database procedures, queries, and some shell scripting.

+More recently, I have been automating business processes using several popular LCAPs and writing data transformations in php.

+Over the last 10 years or so, I have filled several roles in IT from training and technical writing to business analysis and programming.

 ## Current Projects

 I have several interests pulling me at any given time.

-My current projects include:
+Some projects include:

 - Node.js REPL Game
-- Slack Extension Apps
 - My Web Portfolio

 ## Past Projects